damaniayash/Fractal-Chaos-Game/README.md

 Animation is disabled by default.

-In order to run with animations do
+In order to run with animations :

 `python3 chaos_game.py -a True`

-NOTE:When animations is True the drawing process is slowed.
+NOTE : When animations is True the drawing process is sigbificantly slowed.

 ### Seirpinski Triangle and Vicsek Fractal
 <p float="left">